babizkk/babizkk/README.md

  </h3>

 <div align="center">
- 🔗  I enjoy developing projects that explore creativity. </br>
+ 🔗  I'm currently focused on studying Artificial Intelligence (AI). </br>
- 🔗  I've been exploring the field of Artificial Intelligence. </br>
+ 🔗  I have a strong curiosity to study Machine Learning deeply. </br>
- 🔗  I really like to talk and build project ideas. </br>
+ 🔗  I also enjoy creating visual projects and other kind of applications. </br>

 </div>
  ㅤ
   <!-- social media -->